 Determining the precise amount of housing needed is challenging, as it must include not only future housing need but also existing housing need.
-According to the National Low Income Housing Coalition, Santa Clara County needs a total of 53,689 new affordable rental homes, including a 38,689 at or below ELI to meet existing need.
-The State estimates that the County needs to add 58,836 new units to meet projected need between 2015 and 2023.
+The most recent RHNA allocation assigns Santa Clara County’s jurisdictions a total of 129,577 homes, spread over four levels of affordability, that will need to be permitted between 2023 and 2031.
+According to the National Low Income Housing Coalition, Santa Clara County needs a total of 54,148 new affordable rental homes, including a 40,550 at or below ELI simply to meet existing need.

 Important Information to Know